cyberjunky/3commas-cyber-bots/README.md

 notify-urls = [ "tgram://9995888120:BoJPor6opeHyxx5VVZPX-BoJPor6opeHyxx5VVZPX/" ]
 ```

-`watchlist` has a slightly different layout:
+The `watchlist` bot helper has a different layout:

 -   **debug** - set to true to enable debug logging to file. (default is False)
 -   **logrotate** - number of days to keep logs. (default = 7)